hazelcast/hazelcast-nodejs-client/README.md

         putting multiple known member addresses there to avoid disconnectivity should one of the members in the list is unavailable at the time of connection.

 These configuration elements are enough for most connection scenarios.
-Now we will move onto configuration of the Node.js client.
+Now we will move onto the configuration of the Node.js client.

 ### 1.4.2.
 Configuring Hazelcast Node.js Client